lizmat/raku-all-modules/cpan/KUERBIS/Term-Choose/README.md

 Allowed values: 0 or greater

-(default: undefined)
+(default: 0)

 ### empty

-Sets the string displayed on the screen instead an empty string.
+Sets the string displayed on the screen instead of an empty string.

 default: "ltemptygt"

+### hide_cursor

+0 - keep the terminals highlighting of the cursor position

+1 - hide the terminals highlighting of the cursor position (default)

+The control sequence `25` is used to hide the cursor.

 ### info